CArmstrong7/professionalskills/README.md

 ## Deadlines:

-8th February: Project proposal.
+### 8th February: Project proposal.
+Project Proposal (max 4 pages)

+The proposal is not marked but will help you to think about what you are doing and should be useful when you come to do the evaluative critical review.

+The final year individual project proposal form will be available on Blackboard.
+However, just pick the bits you think are useful and add in the project management information, because you are working as a team.
+It must contain two parts:

+#### Part 1: Application Information

+1. Description of the application, problem being solved, requirements.

+2. Brief description of what the system will do.

+3. Statement of the key risks.

+#### Part 2: Project Management Information

+Key features of the way you will be working in order to avoid:

+1. People being told unexpectedly at the end that their work is rubbish.

+2. People not having enough/having too much to do or not being involved.

+3. No one knowing where the latest version of the software is.

+4. A disk crash destroying all copies of the software.

+5. Someone changing the interface between components without agreement.

+6. The group falling behind without noticing.

+7. Everyone interpreting an agreement in a different way.

+8. Not having a demonstrable system by the deadline.

-22nd February: User analysis and technical plan.
+### 22nd February: User analysis and technical plan.

-8th March: Literature review and ethical issues report.
+### 8th March: Literature review and ethical issues report.

-5th April: Design review.
+### 5th April: Design review.

-1st May: Software demonstration, critical review and signed records.
+### 1st May: Software demonstration, critical review and signed records.

 ## Summary